-When correctly sized for any size home, a QuietCool system will fully exchange the entire air volume of a home 15-20 times per hour, or about one full air exchange every 3 to 4 minutes.
-The “active” breeze that is created by a QuietCool system is how QuietCool “works.”
+When correctly sized, a QuietCool system will fully exchange the entire air volume of a home 15-20 times per hour, or about one full air exchange every 3 to 4 minutes.
+The “active” breeze is how QuietCool thrives.

-Mass “cooling” results because the QuietCool system is removing stale hot air and replacing it with fresh cool air; all this occurring at a high rate of speed and volume, 15-20 times per hour.
+Mass “cooling” results because the QuietCool system is removing stale, hot air and replacing it with fresh cool air.
+All of this is occurring at a high rate of speed and volume, 15-20 times per hour, which is why it works so much better than a simple cracked window.

 Therefore, instead of recycling hot, stale ambient air through a closed-loop air conditioning system, the QuietCool system is exchanging hot, stale ambient air with fresh, cool outside air, through an open-loop whole house ventilation system… and at a fraction of the cost of running an air conditioner.

 A “cool mass” home does not reheat as much or as quickly as a “hot mass” home.
-Within a day or two of installing a QuietCool system, homeowners are amazed when they come home after work… it was 90 – 100 ++ degrees outside, and they walk into a home that is… not 90 degrees, but maybe 72, 74 or 76 degrees.
+Within a day or two of installing a QuietCool system, homeowners are amazed when they come home after work and their house is still cool from the night before!

 QuietCool is truly a revolutionary product that allows people to save money by turning their A/C off and turning their QuietCool system on!